qidanrui/qidanrui.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # Biography

 I'm Danrui Qi, a final-year Ph.D. candidate at Simon Fraser University under the supervision of [Prof. Jiannan Wang](https://www.cs.sfu.ca/~jnwang/).
 I also work closely with [Prof. Zhengjie Miao](https://www.miaozhengjie.com/).
-My research interests mainly focus on `good data for AI` and `AI for good data`, which include:
-- Automated data preparation, with a specific focus on self-envolving data science agent and the automatic augmentation of features for complex relational tables.
-- Large Language Model reasoning on table tasks, e.g. Text-to-SQL and TableQA.
-- Automated Machine Learning (AutoML), especially automating the feature preprocessing part in the AutoML workflow.
-- The application of Bayesian Optimization and Reinforcement Learning techniques in the realm of Data Preparation.

-Recently, I'm also very interested in Business Intelligence powered by Large Language Models (LLMs).
+Recently I am passionate about agentic AI systems, a paradigm reshaping how we tackle complex, data-intensive problems across industries.
+My current work focuses on building agent-powered data systems and a self-improving multi-agent scaling system, designed to enable intelligent agents to reason, plan, and collaborate in automating real-world, data-centric tasks.
+Through recent research, I aim to advance agentic architectures and reimagine how we design data preparation workflow and interact with data systems.

+Prior to this, my research centered on automating data preparation pipelines, including automatic feature augmentation and preprocessing for tabular data.
+I leveraged techniques from Bayesian Optimization and AutoML to systematically address the challenges of feature engineering, demonstrating significant improvements in downstream machine learning performance across diverse datasets.

+**Impact**: In my PhD, I built the DB-GPT stack (17K+ GitHub stars) and Dataprep (2K+ GitHub stars) for democratizing data science and enabling natural language interactions with databases.
+These systems have been deployed across data science, business intelligence, automated ML, and database applications in diverse industries.
+My CleanAgent framework introduced one of the first LLM-based multi-agent systems for data standardization, demonstrating how agentic architectures can automate complex data preparation tasks that traditionally required extensive domain expertise and manual effort.
+My research techniques such as automatic feature augmentation (ICDE 2024) and automated feature preprocessing (EDBT 2024) have contributed to advancing AutoML workflows, while my contributions to MassGen (577 GitHub stars), a multi-agent scaling system, are advancing how intelligent systems collaborate to solve complex real-world tasks at scale.

  <a href='https://scholar.google.com/citations?user=ah4B4xIAAAAJ'></a>

 <span class='anchor' id='-xl'></span>

-# Collaboration & Mentoring
-I welcome discussions on Automated Data Science & AI agents and am open to collaborations with researchers and industry professionals.
-I also enjoy mentoring students at various stages of their academic journey.

-If you’re interested in exploring potential collaborations or discussing recent developments in the field, feel free to schedule a conversation [here](https://calendly.com/qidanrui/30min).

 # 🎓 Education
 - *2020.09 - 2025.09 (expected)*, Ph.D.
 Candidate, Computer Science, Simon Fraser University, Burnaby, BC, Canada, under the supervision of [Prof. Jiannan Wang](https://www.cs.sfu.ca/~jnwang/).